Mama June And Honey Boo Boo Are Returning To Reality TV [Report]

 You can check out the photo in question below.

-We’ll recall that, back in 2014, while Here Comes Honey Boo Boo was still one of the hottest shows on the air, Mama June and Honey Boo got cancelled off our screens after Mama June started dating a registered sex offender, according to TMZ.
+We’ll recall that, back in 2014, while Here Comes Honey Boo Boo was still one of the hottest shows on the air, Mama June and Honey Boo got canceled off our screens after Mama June started dating a registered sex offender, according to TMZ.

 Mark McDaniel, who was convicted after he forced oral sex on an 8-year-old, only dated Mama June briefly, but the brief relationship was enough to do a lot of damage.